orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Traversing `.self`
 - Like [[Jonathan Gorard]] mentioned inability to parallize obstruction to causality - in the sense of cant traverse the .self ray fast enough to parallize like the superposition of a larger structure, hence it breaks on the further away things on .self
 - Traversing `.self` without time-step would be a projective plane? ; So this could be relatively be constructed in certain settings.
+	- a recursive definition of a projective plane but then (partially?) accessible as a calculus?
 `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - Then homotopy equivalent, when a particular perspective allows to collapse some ray to a single point/empty.
 	- similar to copying again, move from one vertex which branches into two, is similar to having a ray which holds the initial on either side.
 Basically just removing the left one, this being the mechanism to collapse the entire graph to a point.
 Where in the case of cohomoloy, something stops this from happening.
 Additional structure at each of the points perhbaps?
 ANother layer of descriptionwhich says there's something in between.
 - "Hyperdistance Oracles in hypergraphs" seems obvious from the perspective of Ray? ; it's just traversing `.self` from some perspective instead of other things.
 `.none` Many ways of phrasing this ; "it's explored/.../branched but dies", ..., "looked at, then ignored".

+equivalence is an inconsistency from some perspective (and the other way round)

 `composition - equivalence - >` ; up the arity, probably makes less sense?